Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Statistical limits: Cram er--Rao bounds

-\textbf{Bright-path dilution.} When one path is bright ($\alpha_{k'} \gg \alpha_k$), $P_j$ is dominated by $\alpha_{k'}$ and $1/P_j$ is small: the bright path dilutes the Fisher information that row~$j$ carries about the dim path.
-This mechanism of information loss at high attenuation is irreversible.
+with $F_{33} = F_{11}$ and $F_{23} = F_{12}$ under the exchange $\alpha_1 \leftrightarrow \alpha_3$.
+The single term in $F_{13}$ reflects that paths~1 and~3 share only the fully mixed row~3.
+The high-attenuation information loss is visible directly: when one path is bright ($\alpha_{k'} \gg \alpha_k$), $P_j$ is dominated by $\alpha_{k'}$ and $1/P_j$ is small, so the bright path \emph{dilutes} the information row~$j$ carries about the dim path.
+This dilution is irreversible --- the matrix-level statement of the domination principle.